oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 [http://host/service/\$metadata#Customers]{style="color:black"}
 :::

-If the entities are contained, then [entity-set]{.Datatype} is the top-level entity set or singleton followed by the path to the containment navigation property of the containing entity.
+If the entities are contained, then `entity-set` is the top-level entity set or singleton followed by the path to the containment navigation property of the containing entity.

 Example 12: resource URL and corresponding context URL for contained entities